FREQUENTLY ASKED QUESTIONS

 Find out more about how Geologists interact with Society: Geology for Society

-Malta is the last country in the EU to have a professional body for Geologists.
+There are many misconceptions about geologists in Malta.
+This is not surprising being the last country in the EU to have a professional body for Geologists.
 In such circumstances, there are bound to be misconceptions about Geologists and their work.

 Here are some frequently asked questions: